 Have some light that can be easily carried with you if you have to move around the house.
 Also have some larger bright lights that can be stationary, like sitting at a table while you eat or play games.
 It can also be useful to have some light that can move with your hands free, like with a head lamp.

 If you have stairs in your home, I also recommend you have some battery powered lights that don’t have to be carried.
 We have ones like these in our home for everyday use, but when there is no light at all, stairs can be extra hazardous.

 We can not live long without water, it is just a fact.
 So why is water a problem if the grid is down?
 Water gets to our homes with pumps, so if there is no power, the pumps stop, and eventually the pressure goes with it.

 The good thing is it usually takes a little time for the pressure to stop, so as soon as the power goes out, fill up any bathtubs, large pots, or containers you have in your house.
-One great thing to have (that we have in our home) is The WaterBOB.
-As soon as the power goes out, you fill this in your tub.
-It holds a full tub’s worth of clean water, and keeps it clean.

 It is recommended that at a minimum, you should try to store 3 gallons of water per person, per day on your property (don’t forget about your pets).
 This is to cover drinking, hygiene, and cleaning, and it can be stored in a lot of ways.

 First, you can get cases of bottled water from your grocery store.
 These are good to have on hand for drinking.

 There are also lots of options of storage containers you can get for your needs depending on the room you have to store water.